wakatime/wakatime-mode/README.md

 Then run `tail -f ~/.wakatime.log` and make sure you see a 201 response code from the [WakaTime API](https://wakatime.com/api).

 [doom install]: https://medium.com/@el.gamerph/how-to-install-wakatime-in-doom-emacs-e5c582e15261

+If you want to disable an error message on a particular error code from wakatime-cli, you can set `wakatime-ignore-exit-codes`.